anderagakura/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 # Consent Management Platform (CMP) guidelines<a name="cmp"></a>
 This section outlines implementation guidelines for CMPs to be compliant with the TCF technical specification when collecting, storing and sharing user consent.

-Register to be on the CMP list: https://register.consensu.org/ This step is required to be a TCF recognised CMP trusted by vendors receiving the consents that you collect.
-Upon registration a CMP is assigned an ID, which is passed with each request, and granted access to the “consensu.org” domain for accessing and modifying the global consent cookie.
+Register to be on the CMP list: https://register.consensu.org/.
+This step is required to be a TCF recognised CMP trusted by vendors receiving the consents that you collect.
+Upon registration a CMP is assigned an ID, which is passed with each request.
+Since September 1st 2021, new registering CMPs are no longer granted access to the “consensu.org” domain.
+CMPs who have been registered with the TCF before September 1st 2021 can continue to hots their tags at <code>https://[cmpname].mgr.consensu.org/</code>.

+Note: it is the intention of the managing organisation at some point in the future to retire "consensus.org".

 ## 1. Collecting consent from users<a name="collectconsent"></a>
 The TCF defines a set of common purposes and features that vendors can act on.
 Vendors are responsible for providing up-to-date information on the purposes they support and the legal basis under which they wish to operate these purposes.
 This information is captured in the  Global Vendor List (GVL).